+Check these off as completed and then get your supervisor's initials Supervisor Initials

 Predicted Ask your supervisor for your predicted grade sheet when you meet with them.
 Use the

 Grade Sheet rubrics to discuss what your grade would be at this point.
 This sheet will give you an idea of

 where your supervisor is scoring you so far based on the evidence you have provided.
 You

-can also look at the grading rubrics on ManageBac or at http://woostercolts.com/ib/myp
+can also look at the grading rubrics on our website at http://woostercolts.com/ib/myp (click

-(click on the assessments tab)
+on the assessments tab)

-Proposal Supervisors cannot update your checklists or give you an MYP project score unless your

-correctly ManageBac proposal has been entered.
-All official MYP project scores must be entered

-updated in into ManageBac to count toward the off-campus pass or certificate.
-Ask your supervisor if

-ManageBac you need help or see Ms. Grose in the IB office.

-Title Page ☐ Includes your First and Last name
+Title Page Includes your First and Last name

-☐ Title of your Personal Project
+Title of your Personal Project

-□ Supervisor name
+Supervisor name

 □ Date

-☐ Word count
+Word count

-Project ☐ 1 inch margins
+Project 1 inch margins

-Format ☐ Double spaced
+Format Double spaced

-☐ Header with last name
+Header with last name

-☐ Page numbers
+Page numbers

-☐ Meets word count requirements (see page 3)
+Meets word count requirements (see page 3)

-Organization on Paper should be stapled in the correct order or in a folder which contains each of
+Organization Paper should be stapled in the correct order or in a folder which contains each of

 the following

-☐ Title Page
+Title Page

-☐ Report
+□ Report

-□ Works Cited
+Works Cited

-☐ Evidence of Product (Appendix)
+Evidence of Product (Appendix)

-☐ Journals (part of the Appendix)
+Journals (part of the Appendix)

 Report A. Investigating

-Content: ☐ Clarify the goal, it's challenge to you
+Content: Clarify the goal, it's challenge to you

-(divided into 4 ☐ Justify the importance of your goal and how it fits into which
+(divided into 4 Justify the importance of your goal and how it fits into which related contents.

 sections) global contextuse research to support the importance of the

 goal you selected.
-Why should we care about this topic?
+Why should we care about this topic?Describe prior learning and subject-specific knowledge that is

 Describe prior learning and subject-specific knowledge that is relevant.
 How has your schooling up to this point (in any

-relevant.
-How has your schooling up to this point (in any subject) helped you?
+subject) helped you?

-☐ Include your research regarding your goal and describe your
+Include your research regarding your goal and describe your

 research skills (this includes finding sources, variety of

 sources, evaluating and comparing sources)

 B. Planning

-How did you create your criteria for evaluating the product/outcome and then later revisit this criterion (we did this in stage 2 when you created a list of characteristics of an "A" etc)discuss these decisions in this section of your paper How did you plan and organize yourself?
+How did you create your criteria for evaluating the product/outcome and then later revisit this criterion (we did this in stage 2 when you created a list of characteristics of an "A" etc.)discuss these decisions in this section of your paper How did you plan and organize yourself?
 What records did you keep?
 How did you adjust and solve problems along the way?
 Make reference to evidence in your appendixtypes of documentation vary depending on the goal but should be recorded in the process journal) Self-management/time management-described and refer to process journals that demonstrate planning (calendar or to-do lists, etc).
-Three supervisor meetings are described with examples of how they helped guide your process C. Taking Action Describe your process in creating the product/outcome Who did you communicate with?
+Three supervisor meetings are described with examples of how they helped guide your process C. Taking Action Describe your process in creating the product/outcome П Who did you communicate with?
 How?
-How did you get feedback or use social collaboration to get ideas to improve upon your own ideas Describe your creativity, your problem-solving, and critical thinking skills as they apply to your project D. Reflect ing Evaluate the quality of your product Reflect on how completing the project has extended their knowledge and understanding of the topic and the global context (real world significance) Reflect on personal development in the IB Learner Profile
+How did you get feedback or use social collaboration to get ideas to improve upon your own ideas Describe your creativity, your problem-solving, and critical thinking skills as they apply to your project D. Reflect ting Evaluate the quality of your product Reflect on how completing the project has extended their knowledge and understanding of the topic and the global context (real world significance) Reflect on personal development in the IB Learner Profile